mj301296/Etch-A-Sketch/README.md

 Created a Retro Pixel Sketch App.

 - Grid size supported from 16x16 to 50x50
+- Choose Modes:
-- Choose Modes from Black n White and Rainbow
+  - Black n White
+  - Color
+  - Rainbow
+  - Shader
+- Color picker to pick any color on screen
 - Eraser to correct your mistakes
 - Toggle between grid lines